Aida Obuća

 Aida Obuća (born 9 July 1975) is a Bosnian politician serving as member of the Federal House of Peoples since 2022.
-She previously served as Premier of the Bosnian-Podrinje Canton Goražde from 2019 to 2022.
+She previously served as Prime Minister of the Bosnian-Podrinje Canton Goražde from 2019 to 2022.
 She is the current vice-president of the Party of Democratic Action.

 Early life and education

 Aida Obuća (née Džaferović) was born on 9 July 1975, in Goražde, SFR Bosnia and Herzegovina, SFR Yugoslavia.
 She completed her primary and secondary education in her hometown and subsequently earned a Bachelor of Laws degree from the Faculty of Law of the University of Sarajevo.

 Wartime period

 Following the outbreak of the Bosnian War, Obuća volunteered for the Army of the Republic of Bosnia and Herzegovina, serving in Goražde.
 Her contributions included logistical support and legal work at the District Military Court of Goražde.
 She remained in service until the conclusion of the war and the signing of the Dayton Agreement.